paulmillr/guidelines/README.md

 ## TODO

-- Coverage calculation.
-Can be done by switching from micro-should to jest
-- CI utility which compares NPM code to GitHub
-- CI utility which checks NPM for malware
 - Fuzzing documentation
 - CI server set-up documentation
 - minified file build & upload (update JSBT)

+New CI tasks:

+- Calculate coverage.
+Can be done by switching from micro-should to jest
+- Compare NPM code to GitHub
+- Scan NPM for malware
+- Check for performance regressions, compare with previous commits / releases